AusraGri/Module1_3.3/README.md

 0. start game. prompt for player's name or names
-   - can play against Computer or other player: prompt for option
+   - can play against Computer or other player: prompt for names

 2. initialize card deck and shuffle it